freenas/freenas-docs/userguide/tn_options.rst

 Guide
 -----

-The "Guide" icon, located as the second icon from the left in the top menubar, provides a built-in browser to the %brand% Administrator Guide (this documentation).
+The :guilabel:`Guide` icon, located as the second icon from the left in the top menubar, provides a built-in browser to the %brand% Administrator Guide (this documentation).

 #include snippets/alertevents.rst